 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-I visit Ubud for a couple of days each time I am in Bali, I love it, in particular I love eating out in Ubud.
+I visit Ubud for a couple of days each time I am in Bali, I love it, in particular, I love eating out in Ubud.
 Ubud is surrounded by rainforests and terraced rice paddies, just another reason why I love the area.
-This blog is a quick guide to Ubud: places to eat and adventures to take whilst in Ubud.
+This blog is a quick guide to Ubud: things to do in Ubud, day trips, places to eat and other travel tips.

-Monkey Forest – I love the Monkey Forest, but must admit that the monkeys can be a little scary.
-Definitely worth a visit.
+Monkey Forest – I love the Monkey Forest but must admit that the monkeys can be a little scary.
+Regardless, it is still worth a visit.

-Tegalalang Rice Terrace – Ubud is surrounded by rice fields everywhere, but Tegalalang Rice Terraces are the most impressive and picturesque.
+Tegalalang Rice Terrace – Ubud is surrounded by rice field.
+Tegalalang Rice Terraces are the most impressive and picturesque.
 You can walk around the rice fields for a small fee and can shop in the markets on the street at the top.

-Zen Hideaway – The famed swing that hangs in between coconut trees, high on top of the valley, offering you spectacular views of Ayung River, a mini waterfall, rice fields and Mount Agung.
+Zen Hideaway – The famed Bali swing that hangs in between coconut trees, high on top of the valley, offering you spectacular views of Ayung River, a mini waterfall, rice fields and Mount Agung.
 No doubt you have all seen photos of this spot on Instagram.
 I didn’t expect the swing to be so busy and cost $25USD for 30 minutes, but it was still cool.
-You can get accommodation out here which would be nice for a night of zen.

 Clear Cafe – My #1 place to eat in Ubud is Clear Cafe, everything on the menu is amazing!
-Must try, they also have a spa at the back of the restaurant, why not treat yourself.
+Clear Cafe also has a spa at the back of the restaurant, why not treat yourself after lunch.

-Biah Biah Plus – Delicious and super cheap Indonesion/ Balinese food.
+Biah Biah Plus – Delicious and super cheap Indonesian/ Balinese food.

 Others healthy favourites – Kafe and Seeds of Life